iamronsuez/iamronsuez.github.io/README.md

-# Ronald Suez / Full Stack Developer
+# Ronald Suez / A guy who thinks before code.

 ### Resume

-I am an agile Web Developer who is passionate about working with Software as a Service based applications, REST APIs (I love swagger) and several web application frameworks.
+I am an agile Web Developer, passionate about working with Software as a Service based applications, REST APIs (I love swagger) and several web application frameworks.
 I like to build MEAN based systems , microservices and deploying apps using Amazon Web Services or Heroku.

 ### About me

-I'm a proficient full stack developer and entrepreneur enthusiast, since a young age I was fascinated about computers, software and systems, at the age of 16  I started my bachelor of Informatic Engineering at [UCAB Guayana](http://guayanaweb.ucab.edu.ve/), I learned about algorithms, problem abstraction and programming in general.
+I'm a proficient full stack developer and entrepreneur enthusiast, since a young age I was fascinated about computers, software and systems, when I was 16 I started my bachelor of Informatic Engineering at [UCAB Guayana](http://guayanaweb.ucab.edu.ve/), I learned about algorithms, problem abstraction and programming in general.

-At the age of 20 I started to work on the Internet field programming several web development projects using platforms like [Upwork](https://www.upwork.com/freelancers/~01ba4f039661b19550), that opportunity crafted my experience working remotely using a foreign language with people from around the world, since there I've been looking for the best tools and approaches to solve any kind of problems using the computer science technologies.
+When I was 20 I started to work on the Internet field programming several web development projects using platforms like [Upwork](https://www.upwork.com/freelancers/~01ba4f039661b19550), that opportunity crafted my experience working remotely using a foreign language with people from around the world, since there I've been looking for the best tools and approaches to solve any kind of problems using the computer science technologies.

-Today, i'm still eager to build new things, meet great people, develop ideas and solve people's problems.
+Today, i'm still eager to build new things, meet great people, develop ideas and generate better solutions to the people.

 ## Skills